harrypeter07/friday1.1/README.md

 2. Clone this repository and push it to your new GitHub repository
 3. Set up GitHub Secrets:
    - Go to your repository's Settings > Secrets and Variables > Actions
-   - Add the following secret:
+   - Add these secrets:
      - `NEWS_API_KEY`: Your NewsAPI key from https://newsapi.org
+     - `GH_TOKEN`: Personal access token with repo permissions (classic)

 That's it!
 The bot will automatically: